methodphoto/mincc/data/1984/1984-old-elthamians.md

 title: "Old Elthamians v The Min"
 gameLocation: "Foxbury"
 gameDate: "02/09/1984"
+shortReport: "Old Elthamians batted first and were bowled out for 157.
+The Min replied with 161 for 8 wkts."
 result: "The Min won by 2 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Old Elthamians batted first and were bowled out for 157.
-The Min replied with 161 for 8 wkts.

-Result: {result}

 ## Old Elthamians Innings